Tom Marcus

 Tom Marcus is the pseudonym of a British intelligence agency officer of the Security Service (MI5).
-Marcus is the author of a memoir and two novels.
+Marcus was the author of a memoir and two novels.

 Marcus grew up in the north of England and served as a surveillance officer in the Security Service (known as MI5) before leaving the service in 2013 after being diagnosed with PTSD.
-He is married to a fellow former secret agent and they have a child together.
+He was married to a fellow former secret agent and they had two children) together.
 His true identity has not been disclosed for his own security.
 Marcus gave an interview to The Victoria Derbyshire Show in 2016 about his experiences foiling Islamic terrorist plots.
-Marcus had to work in a call centre and in a fast food restaurant after he left MI5 as his curriculum vitae was seen as inexplicable due to the secret nature of his profession.
+Marcus said he had to work in a call centre and in a fast food restaurant after he left MI5 as he said his curriculum vitae was seen as inexplicable due to the secret nature of his profession.

 His 2017 memoir, Soldier Spy was cleared and approved for publication by MI5.